jadecobra/gym/python_tdd/docs/08_CLASSES.md

 # How to write classes in python

-This tutorial will step through clesses in python using Test Driven Development
+This tutorial will step through classes in python using Test Driven Development

 ## Prerequisites